projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

-For each reboot, the BIOS/SBL retrieves the rKey from CSE FW (or generated from a special unique secret that is retrieved from CSE FW), and SBL hands it off to the ACRN hypervisor, and the hypervisor in turn sends the key to the SOS kernel.
+For each reboot, the BIOS/SBL retrieves the rKey from CSE FW (or generated from a special unique secret that is retrieved from CSE FW), and SBL hands it off to the ACRN hypervisor, and the hypervisor in turn sends the key to the Service VM kernel.

 As an example, secure storage virtualization workflow for data write access is like this:

 #.
-UOS Secure world (e.g. Trusty) packs the encrypted data and signs it
+User VM Secure world (e.g. Trusty) packs the encrypted data and signs it
-   with the vRPMB authentication key (VrKey), and sends the data along with its signature over the RPMB FE driver in UOS non-secure world.
+   with the vRPMB authentication key (VrKey), and sends the data along with its signature over the RPMB FE driver in User VM non-secure world.
 #.
-After DM process in SOS receives the data and signature, the vRPMB
+After DM process in Service VM receives the data and signature, the vRPMB
    module in DM verifies them with the shared secret (vRPMB authentication key, VrKey),
 #.
 If verification is success, the vRPMB module does data address
-   remapping (remembering that the multiple UOS VMs share a single physical RPMB partition), and forwards those data to SOS kernel, then kernel packs the data and signs it with the physical RPMB authentication key (rKey).
+   remapping (remembering that the multiple User VM VMs share a single physical RPMB partition), and forwards those data to Service VM kernel, then kernel packs the data and signs it with the physical RPMB authentication key (rKey).
 Eventually, the data and its signature will be sent to physical eMMC device.